cesco89/Android-Design-Utils/README.md

 - BaseCollapsingScrollViewActivity -> Activity with NestedScrollView where you can inflate your custom views
 - BaseCoordinatorContainerActivity -> Activity with scrolling toolbar and where you have to inflate your custom fragment
 - BaseRecyclerCoordinatorActivity -> Activity with scrolling toolbar that uses RecyclerView, you have to pass you custom RecyclerView Adapter
+- BaseCoordinatorViewpagerActivity -> Activity with prebuilt ViewPager and TabLayout, you need to provide your FragmentPagerAdapter and OnPageChangeListener

 How To:
 -------